MediciHouse07/Learning_Records/FM_05_statistics_110.md

 - past and future are conditionally independent given the present
 - homogeneous, qij this doesn't depend on time, that means there are some qij depend on time

+2022/06/24:

+1500<->3000

+- transition matrix, stationary property
+- markov chain to simlulate something
+- LOLN holds in Markov chain case as well
+- 1 by M matrix is a vector

 ### Lecture 32 <br>
 #### REX 1 2022/04/16